GloriaGo/dw/julia_immutable.md

 ### Possible Pitfalls

-There are couple things you need to keep in mind!
+There are couple things you need to keep in mind:

-  - In DimmWitted 0.01, you must use `immutable`.
+  - In DimmWitted v0.01, you must use `immutable`.
 For now, you **cannot** use `type`, `tuple`, or other ways of constructing composite types.
   - Because you are using `immutable`, you cannot write things like